lmathon/eDNA--benchmark_pipelines/README.md

 where :

 %elapsed = time in hours:minutes:seconds
+%user = time in seconds

-Other performance metrics will be calculated for each pipeline tested : sensitivity and F-measure index will be calculated from the number of true positive, false positive and false negative outputted by each pipeline.
+Other performance metrics will be calculated for each pipeline tested : sensitivity and F-measure index will be calculated from the number of true positive, false positive and false negative output by each pipeline.
 Relative abundances outputted by each pipeline are compared to the expected abundances ([species_abundance_per_sample](00_Input_data/species_abundance_per_sample)).

 To run any script, run this command line :